This post was last updated on November 11th, 2021 at 01:00 pm

-From April, Local Housing Allowance rates will increase to the 30th percentile of market rents.
-This will apply to all private renters who are new or existing Universal Credit housing element claimants, and to existing Housing Benefit claimants.
+From April 2020, Local Housing Allowance rates has increased to the 30th percentile of market rents.
+This applies to all private renters who are new or existing Universal Credit housing element claimants, and to existing Housing Benefit claimants.

 Full information on Universal Credit, Local Housing Allowance and Housing Benefit are here: GOV.UK Coronavirus and Claiming Benefits

 Support for self-employed

 A Self-Employment Income Support Scheme (SEISS) has been introduced (April 26th 2020) to support self-employed people (including members of partnerships) who have lost income due to Coronavirus (COVID-19).

 This scheme will allow self-employed people to claim a taxable grant worth 80% of their trading profits up to a maximum of £2,500 per month for the next three months.
 This may be extended if needed.

 There are a few conditions that must be met.
 You can read the full information and make your application here: GOV.UK Claim a Grant Through the Coronavirus (COVID-19) Self-Employment Income Support Scheme